jdnlab/jdnlab.github.io/README.md

-I am a Linux Systems Engineer / Site Reliability Engineer (SRE) with 8 years of proven industry experience in service provider and financial services institutions.
-I architect, automate, and secure resilient technical infrastructure.
+I architect, automate, and secure resilient technical infrastructure, with proven experience in service provider and financial institutions.
 My passion is building systems that are not only scalable and cost-effective but also secure by design.
 I have significant interests in Linux system administration, Python code development, virtualized infrastructure, and security.

 ## What I Do